tracerdominion/Tournament_Building/README.md

 Should return an array of length 2 arrays (subsequently called 'rows') which are key-value pairs for user provided options.
 There should be no more than 9 total rows.
 To match existing names, called `<stage_type>Options`.

+This function should place key-value pairs for user provided options at the top of the options sheet.
+There should be no more than 8 options, for no more than 9 total rows used.

 The first 3 rows should be the following:
 ```
 ["''" + stages[stage].name + "' <stage type name> Options", ""],["Seeding Sheet", ""],["Number of Players", ""]
 ```

 You may include preset values for some keys as suggestions.
-They do not need to match the default when you eventually use the option.
+Values which should be one of a number of options should have data validation with dropdown placed on the corresponding cells (see the Single Elimination Seeding Method option as an example).

 While not unacceptable, I recommend not asking for values used purely for aesthetics.
 Rather, inform the user in documentation that they may change these things as they wish.